epics-modules/asyn/asyn/drvAsynHiSLIP/README.md

 ### For EPICS

 It is assumed that this module will be used togather with the Stream Deivce.
+You may need to adjust configure/RELEASE adn configure/CONFIG\_SITE files for your environment.
+In some Linux systems, you need to turn on TIRPC switch to true in configure/CONFIG\_SITE.

 To add this drvAsynHiSLIP support into StreamApp.
 After building a libasyn library with drvAsynHiSLIP, you must add the following line to the Makefile in the StreamApp directory:

 > streamApp\_DBD += drvAsynHiSLIP.dbd